Round 1 Schedule

 Tournament Points will be categorized by throwing discipline.
 Tournament Points from Standard and Premier tournaments will be aggregated and totaled separately from Big Axe and Knife tournaments.
 Because this category of points is separate, tournaments can award points as Marquees do.
 Should a player compete in tournaments of each discipline, they will have separate Tournament Point totals, one from Standard and Premier tournaments combined, one from Big Axe tournaments, and one from Knife tournaments.

-Tournament Points earned in tournaments where the registration is restricted to competitors who meaningfully identify as a woman, non-binary person, or other marginalized gender will also earn Tournament Points.
+Tournament Points earned in tournaments where the registration is restricted to competitors who meaningfully identify as a woman, non-binary person, or other marginalized gender (together called Slayer tournaments) will also earn Tournament Points.
 Because this category of points is separate, similar to Big Axe or Knife tournaments, tournaments can award points as Marquees do.
-These Tournament Points will be aggregated and totalled separately to better highlight achievement in these tournaments, as well as to recognize access parity in open registration tournaments.
+These Tournament Points will be aggregated and totalled separately to better highlight achievement in these tournaments, as well as to recognize access parity in Open eligibility tournaments.

 Tournament Rating and Average Limited Tournaments